BouyguesTelecom/a7/README.md

        In the case of a scoped or namespaced package, the package directory is composed of two folders.

-    4. The organization of assets within the package directory is free; there can be subfolders containing the asset files;
+    4. The organization of assets within the package directory is free (the asset files can be contained in file structures of any depth and hierarchy);

     5. There can be a **default path** that refers to one asset as the resource fallback, for when a request does not specify one;